 Child sexual abuse offences

-Under the Children Legislation Amendment Act 2019, religious ministers must report or disclose relevant information that was received in confession under both mandatory reporting laws in the and the failure to disclose offence in the .
-This important legislation also provides that the religious confessions privilege in the does not apply in proceedings for the failure to disclose offence or the failure to make a mandatory report offence.
+Under the Children Legislation Amendment Act 2019, religious ministers must report or disclose relevant information that was received in confession under both mandatory reporting laws in the Children, Youth and Families Act and the failure to disclose offence in the Crimes Act .
+This important legislation also provides that the religious confessions privilege in the Evidence Act does not apply in proceedings for the failure to disclose offence or the failure to make a mandatory report offence.

 The Council of Attorneys-General (CAG) established a working group on confessional privilege, which was led by New South Wales.
 The Victorian Government participated in the working group, which aimed to develop a harmonious approach to Royal Commission recommendations relating to confessional privilege, where possible.
 The working group reported back to CAG out of session in September 2019.
 At the CAG meeting in November 2019, participants agreed to consider the application of certain principles in their respective legislation.

 The remaining recommendations on criminal laws relating to child sexual abuse offences require further consideration by the Victorian Government before a final decision can be made.